Pivoting is an essential part to every entrepreneur's journey, but for Craig Margolius, pivoting was actually the beginning.

 He was excited to join in with like-minded early-stage entrepreneurs with different experiences, backgrounds and passions, and only three weeks into the 14-week course, he found his idea evolving beyond his initial business plan.

-Margolius initially thought about a coffee-premised social enterprise, however, after receiving advice from EC Vice President of Entrepreneurial Development John Murdock, Margolius realized that— before he could join all of the other people looking to change the world by selling a product— he needed to focus on the product first.
+Margolius initially thought about a coffee-premised social enterprise, however, after receiving advice from EC CPO/COO John Murdock (who teaches the PreFlight classes), Margolius realized that— before he could join all of the other people looking to change the world by selling a product— he needed to focus on the product first.

 “The entire concept is based on helping you recognize the people in your life that matter,” he said.
 “And ultimately it could have been any product or service.
 I just happened to love coffee.
 I wanted coffee to be the mechanism by which you potentially convey very intimate emotions in order to recognize and place gratitude on the people in your life who you love.”